janakhpon/Ei-sGallery/README.md

 # Ei'Gallery
-  Ei'sGallery is a simple wallpaper website for nature lover.
+  Ei'sGallery is a simple wallpaper website for nature lover.You can upload wallpaper with related `TYPE` and `TAG WORDS` and as a consequence of this you can easily select `TYPE` options or `SEARCH TAG WORDS` from search box. `CRUD` operation can only be done with `admin` route.
 Here is a github example demo for [herokudeploy](https://ei-sgallery.herokuapp.com/)

 [![Build Status](https://secure.travis-ci.org/fent/node-ytdl.svg)](https://github.com/janakhpon/Ei-sGallery.git)